Web3-Pi/docs/docs/full-setup/software-single.md

 # Web 3 Pi: Flashing the Boot Card: Single Device Node

+In this step, you'll create a boot card for the Raspberry Pi containing the Web3 Pi software.

-To create a boot card, you'll use the Web3 Pi image, which contains a preconfigured Linux distribution capable of running an **Ethereum Node**.
+You'll use the Web3 Pi image, which contains a preconfigured Linux distribution capable of running an **Ethereum Node**.

 You can use a Linux, Mac or Windows PC to flash the boot card using a USB SD Card Reader/Writer.

 On Linux and MacOS, you'll use the official Raspberry Pi imager to flash the card.
 There is a Web 3 Pi imager available for Windows.

-⚠️ To avoid errors during the first setup, please follow the instructions precisely. ⚠️s
+⚠️ To avoid errors during the first setup, please follow the instructions precisely. ⚠️

 ## Index